Niepa μBiointerface Lab

 Tagbo H.R.
 Niepa is the Arthur Hamerschlag Associate Professor of Chemical Engineering and Biomedical Engineering at Carnegie Mellon University.
 Niepa received his bachelor's degree in biomedical engineering from Syracuse University, after transferring from the University of Dortmund, Germany.
 He also received his Ph.D. in chemical engineering from Syracuse University.
 Niepa held a Postdoctoral Fellowship for Academic Diversity in the University of Pennsylvania's department of chemical and biomolecular engineering.
 Most recently, he served as an assistant professor of chemical and petroleum engineering at the University of Pittsburgh.

 Niepa received the prestigious National Institutes of Health Director's New Innovator Award to support unconventional approaches to major challenges in biomedical and behavioral research.
-He also received a Faculty Early Career Development (CAREER) Award from the National Science Foundation (NSF).
+He also received a Faculty Early Career Development (CAREER) Award from the National Science Foundation (NSF) and a Rising Star of Mechanical Engineering Award from the American Society of Mechanical Engineers (ASME).

 Office